pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     app.run(host='0.0.0.0')  # make the app externally visible
 ```

-This of course will not do anything usefull, so let's create an endpoint:
+This of course will not do anything useful, so let's create an endpoint:

 ```python
 @app.route('/lumbergh', methods=['POST'])